 There are restrictions on the type of claim that can be made, for example you cannot make a personal injury claim through the tribunal, and there is a three-month time limit on making a claim.

-Industrial Tribunals are cheaper and often quicker than the civil courts.
+Unlike civil courts, there are no fees for claims through the Industrial Tribunals and they are often quicker than the civil courts.